 With COVID-19 still ongoing, virtual meetings are becoming more standard for almost everything.
 But what about healthcare?
-Going into a health provider’s office is still one of the main ways people can be exposed to COVID-19, so finding other ways to receive treatment can greatly reduce risk.
+Going into a health provider’s office is still one of the main ways people can be exposed to COVID-19, so finding other ways to receive treatment such as telemedicine can greatly reduce risk.

 This is why we’ve made a how-to guide for using telemedicine.